mjohnsullivan/flutter-by-example/README.md

 6. __Lists__: example list view
     * (6.1) Dynamic lists: create a dynamic (infinite) list with dividers
 7. __Stacks__: how to render widgets at set positions in a stack
+8. __Inherited Widgets__: how to use inherited widgets to pass data down a widget tree

 ## Flutter Docs